Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Device Pairing Issues

-If you're experiencing compatibility problems with headphones, try these troubleshooting steps:
+If you're experiencing connection drops with car kits, try these troubleshooting steps:

 Check for interference from other wireless devices in the Hardware Design environment